患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Plexiform fibrohistiocytic tumor

-Treatment of newly diagnosed plexiform fibrohistiocytic tumor may include the following:
+Treatment of newly diagnosed plexiform fibrohistiocytic tumor is surgery to completely remove the tumor.

 Epithelioid sarcoma

-Treatment of newly diagnosed epithelioid sarcoma may include the following:
+Treatment of newly diagnosed epithelioid sarcoma may include:

 Extraskeletal myxoid chondrosarcoma

-Treatment of newly diagnosed extraskeletal myxoid chondrosarcoma may include the following:
+Treatment of newly diagnosed extraskeletal myxoid chondrosarcoma may include:

 Extraskeletal Ewing sarcoma